with cacio e pepe mashed potatoes and Brussels sprouts

 Make the Mashed Potatoes

-Bring a medium pot with potato and enough lightly salted water to cover to a boil.
-Reduce to a simmer and cook until potato is fork-tender, 15-18 minutes.
+Bring a medium pot with potatoes, enough water to cover, and 2 tsp. salt to a boil.
+Reduce to a simmer and cook until potatoes are fork-tender, 15-18 minutes.

 Reserve ½ cup potato cooking water.
 Drain potatoes in a colander and return to pot.
 Add half the milk (reserve remaining for sauce), 2 Tbsp. potato cooking water, Parmesan, ½ tsp. pepper, and ¼ tsp. salt.
 Mash until smooth.
 Add remaining potato cooking water 1 Tbsp. at a time as needed.